 5) Practice!
 With practice you will get a feel for the consistent rhythm of your walk in different heel-heights, the same way you did when you learned to walk in the first place.

 And of course make sure your shoes fit properly!

 I wouldn’t worry about learning to walk a “wrong way.”
 It’s “wrong” if you’re leaning forward over your heels, stumbling, rocking, weaving all over the place, or taking lots of uneven, inconsistent steps— things that are obviously awkward.
-But if you feel comfortable, balanced, and have good posture, that’s all there is to it.posted about 2 years ago
+But if you feel comfortable, balanced, and have good posture, that’s all there is to it.posted over 5 years ago

 It’s wrong if you’re limping..meaning you’re not used to wearing them.My advice, where them a a week-two weeks before you’re going to use them so that you’ll eventually get used to it and it won’t be hard to.
-Also, remember to keep your poise strong. :)posted about 2 years ago
+Also, remember to keep your poise strong. :)posted over 5 years ago

-It’s good to get those squishy gel inserts for your high heels too, they make walking in heels a much more comfortable experience.posted about 2 years ago
+It’s good to get those squishy gel inserts for your high heels too, they make walking in heels a much more comfortable experience.posted over 5 years ago

 Imagine that a string is pulling the top of your head towards the ceiling — Tuck your tummy in — Shoulders back — Place feet one foot in front of the other as you walk [you don’t want to look as though you have something between your thighs] — And practice at home!!
 I even practice in front of a mirror after buying new shoes to ensure I don’t look ridiculous!